 Gregory Allen, Academic Advisor, Undergraduate Studies

-Alana Dunn, Fiscal Manager, Department of Hispanic Languages and Literatures
+Alana Dunn, Fiscal Manager, Languages and Classics

 Sheba Gittens, Academic Advisor, Student Support Services, Undergraduate Studies